EchoAlice/python-light-client/README.md

 **Current Problems**
   - Update's next sync committee is rooted within the finalized header instead of its attested header.
-    This causes problems when the attested header falls ahead into the next sync period before the update's finalized header is there
+    This causes problems when the attested header falls ahead into the next sync period before the update's finalized header is there.
     Lodestar fixed the issue, but my next sync committee is still rooted in finalized header, instead of attested header  --> https://github.com/ChainSafe/lodestar/issues/4426

   - Solved the py_ecc.bls library bug (I was passing in an SSZ byte array into the signature verification function instead of passing in bytes).
 Figured it out by using the Milagro bls library.
 It threw an error telling me to use bytes!